sleepyshep/FineCops-Ref/README.md

 ### 1. Baseline

 We recommend using the official codebase for evaluation.
 You only need to modify the data path.
-In the `Baseline` folder, we provide inference scripts using **Grounding DINO** and **Qwen2-VL**, namely:
+In the `baseline` folder, we provide inference scripts using **Grounding DINO** and **Qwen2-VL**, namely:

 - `inference_GD.py`
 - `inference_QwenVL.py`